As an art student, you present your works at various times in your emerging art career.

 - lighting set for optimum display

-Written statements here should be more informative about your vision or intent with the work.
+Written statements here should be more informed about your vision or intent with the work.
 You will want to use the artist’s statement to educate your viewer about who you are, what you envision your work to be about, and what your desired response is to your art.

 While it is easy to say that the work must “speak for itself”, you will also be required to understand how to speak about the work and engage your audience with your individual studio practices.